 Lewisham Homes takes non-payment of rent seriously and will take action against tenants who do not pay their rent.
 If you don’t pay your rent you could:

-We serve a Notice of Seeking Possession (NOSP) which is a legal document at the first stage of eviction.
-Once it’s been served you could end up homeless.
+We will serve you with a Notice of Seeking Possession (NOSP), which is a legal document at the first stage of eviction.

 If you are struggling to pay your rent, get in touch to find out how we can help, so you don’t lose your home.